cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

+= PixelYourSite 5.3.0 =

+* Additional improvements to the WooCommerce AddToCart event ("Cannot read property 'data' of undefined" error with some AJAX based themes)

+* Fixing potential security issue

+= PixelYourSite 5.2.1 =

+* AddToCart small improvements to ensure compatibility with some themes using AJAX cart

+* Plugin name update

+= PixelYourSite 5.2.0 =

+* Fixing a possible error with the add to cart button when WooCommerce and WPML are installed on some hostings (we were able to replicate it on SiteGround servers only)

+* Enabling the AddToCart event on the Cart page when WooCommerce "Redirect to the cart page after successful addition" option is active.
+This will ensure that the events are captured.

+* Other small improvements to the code related to the AddToCart event

+= PixelYourSite 5.1.0 =

+* Fixing possible compatibility problem with Facebook for WooCommerce extension
+* Improving Facebook for WooCommerce ID logic

 = PixelYourSite 5.0.9 =